New to BigCommerce?

 Note: If, your product images were shot on a white background and your site background is also white, it might be difficult to tell the difference between some of these options.

-Product Grid Image Cropping allows you have your product images either Uncropped or Cropped and Centred to the size of the image container.
+Product Grid Image Cropping allows you to have your product images either Uncropped or Cropped and Centred to the size of the image container.

 If you have a product whose price varies based on options (e.g. if your product comes in different sizes and larger sizes are more expensive), the setting Add 'As low as' text to the prices of products with options allows you to toggle on pricing text that lets customers know the lowest starting price of that product.

-You can set up your products prices to vary by option in the BigCommerce dashboard.
+You can set up your product prices to vary by option in the BigCommerce dashboard.
 First, you'll need to create the product's options under Product > Product Options.
 Then, under Product > Edit Product > Options & SKUs, assign the product an Option Set from the Option Set Dropdown.
 Now you can assign the different options a SKU and price in the SKUs tab.

 Number of items on catalog page controls how many items will be displayed on a single page in the product grid.
 If there are more items to be displayed, then pagination will kick in, unless you have the setting Use Infinite Scroll Instead of Pagination, enabled (see more on that below).